 Under Horizon 2020, each beneficiary must ensure open access to all peer-reviewed scientific publications relating to its results.

 Beneficiaries can freely choose between the most appropriate route towards open access for them:

 - Self-archiving (also referred to as 'green' open access) means that a published article or the final peer-reviewed manuscript is archived (deposited) in an online repository before, alongside or after its publication.
 Repository software usually allows authors to delay access to the article ('embargo period') If this route is chosen beneficiaries must ensure open access to the publication within a maximum of six months (twelve months for publications in the social sciences and humanities).

 - Open access publishing (also referred to as 'gold' open access) means that an article is immediately provided in open access mode (on the publisher/journal website).
 Publishers sometimes charge so called Article Processing Charges (or APCs) to make articles open.
 Such costs are eligible for reimbursement during the duration of the project as part of the overall project budget.

-Furthermore, the EU funded pilot project OpenAIRE (Open Access Infrastructure for Research in Europe) currently provides support for open access costs incurred after the end of the grant.
-This also applies to FP7 projects.
+Furthermore, the EU funded pilot project OpenAIRE (Open Access Infrastructure for Research in Europe) provides support for open access costs incurred after the end of the grant for FP7 projects.